+Pregnant Women

-Pregnant Women: Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) are contraindicated in pregnant patients with psoriasis or rheumatoid arthritis (see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS: Serious Warnings and Precautions) and should be used in the treatment of neoplastic diseases only when the potential benefit outweighs the risk to the fetus.
+ACH-METHOTREXATE is contraindicated in pregnant patients with psoriasis or rheumatoid arthritis (see CONTRAINDICATIONS and WARNINGS AND PRECAUTIONS - Serious Warnings and Precautions) and should be used in the treatment of neoplastic diseases only when the potential benefit outweighs the risk to the fetus.
 Methotrexate has been reported to cause impairment of fertility, oligospermia and menstrual dysfunction in humans, during and for a short period after cessation of therapy.
 Methotrexate can cause fetal death, embryotoxicity, abortion, or teratogenic effects when administered to a pregnant woman.

-Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) are contraindicated in women of childbearing potential until pregnancy is excluded and should be fully counselled on the serious risk to the fetus should they become pregnant while undergoing treatment (see CONTRAINDICATIONS).
-Pregnancy should be avoided if either partner is receiving Methotrexate Injection BP (without preservative) or Methotrexate Injection BP (with preservative).
+ACH-METHOTREXATE is contraindicated in women of childbearing potential until pregnancy is excluded and should be fully counselled on the serious risk to the fetus should they become pregnant while undergoing treatment (see CONTRAINDICATIONS).
+Pregnancy should be avoided if either partner is receiving ACH-METHOTREXATE.
 The optimal time interval between the cessation of methotrexate treatment of either partner and pregnancy has not been clearly established.
 Published literature recommendations for time intervals vary from 3 months to one year.
-The risk of effects on reproduction should be discussed with both male and female patients taking Methotrexate Injection BP (without preservative) or Methotrexate Injection BP (with preservative).
+The risk of effects on reproduction should be discussed with both male and female patients taking ACH-METHOTREXATE.

-Nursing Women:
+Nursing Women

-Methotrexate Injection BP (without preservative) and Methotrexate Injection BP (with preservative) are contraindicated in nursing mothers because of the potential for serious adverse reactions from methotrexate in breast-fed infants.
+ACH-METHOTREXATE is contraindicated in nursing mothers because of the potential for serious adverse reactions from methotrexate in breast fed infants.

-Pediatrics (<18 years of age):
+Pediatrics (<18 years of age)